 Be First in Line

-Even if you are one of those shoppers who does camp outside a store for three consecutive nights and are number 10 in line, that doesn't guarantee you'll get that doorbuster deal you've been waiting for.
-Doorbusters are very limited-stock items and it wouldn't be surprising for some stores only carried five (or perhaps fewer) of said item.
+Even if you are one of those shoppers who camps outside a store for three consecutive nights and are number 10 in line, that doesn't guarantee you'll get that doorbuster deal you've been waiting for.
+While it's true that we expect to see more guaranteed doorbusters this year, other doorbuster deals will remain limited-stock items and stores will likely only carry five (or perhaps fewer) of said item.
 The one absolute rule we can say about Black Friday doorbusters is that if you're not first in line, don't expect to get the deal you're after.

 Manage Your Expectations

 Again, because retailers typically stock a limited supply of doorbusters per location, your chances of walking out of a store with one are slim.
-And even though Walmart is guaranteeing 21 of its doorbusters should they sell out, not many stores offer this guarantee.
-(And even with Walmart's guarantee, you'll have to return to the store sometime before Christmas to pick up your item.)
-All in all, the chances of a doorbuster selling out are very high.
+Even with the rise of the guaranteed doorbuster, you'll still have to return to the store sometime before Christmas to pick up your item.
+Ultimately, the chances of a doorbuster selling out are very high.
 As a result, all shoppers should manage their expectations, so that if there are no doorbusters left to be had, shopping in-store doesn't end up feeling like a major disappointment.

 Get a Doorbuster Deal Online